• Dean of the Faculty of Geosciences, LMU

 Research Interests

-• Episodic deformation at transient stress conditions below hypocentral depths and the implications on the rheology of the lithosphere
+• Episodic deformation at transient stress conditions at and below hypocentral depths and the implications on the rheology of the lithosphere

 • Interplay between deformation and mineral reactions